 Set aside the fact that it’s a painful process for them each month, there is also much more room for error when reports are manually created.
 One simple resolution is to let your accounting software do the work for you with the information in the system.

 The bridge between your nonprofit’s accounting software and internal control

-Another pain point we hear from finance directors is that they want a fund accounting software that can efficiently track grants to approved budgets and track restrictions on a real time basis.
-Putting in place a system that has these efficiencies allows finance directors to create accountability with program staff in directly managing the finances of their programs.
+Another pain point we hear from finance directors is that they want a fund accounting software that can efficiently track grants to approved budgets.
+Similarly, they also want to track restrictions on a real-time basis.
+Putting in place a system that has these efficiencies allows finance directors to create accountability with program staff.
+The system also, simultaneously, helps directors manage the finances of their programs.

-Last month, we talked about internal control policies, explaining how your accounting software should have effective internal controls that do not allow posting to prior periods, allow multi-user approval processes and establish notifications for actions that could place the organization at risk.
+Last month, we talked about internal control policies, explaining how your accounting software should have effective internal controls.
+More specifically, these controls should not allow posting to prior periods and allow multi-user approval processes.
+Additionally, we discussed establishing notifications for actions that could place the nonprofit at risk.
 These notifications should detect alterations such as new vendors, changes to vendor banking information, chart of account changes, etc.

 There are several systems to choose from and the important thing is to choose what best fits your organization and addresses the challenges with your existing system.
 Here are some tips for those who are embarking on a search for a software replacement.